-You can’t predict everything that will happen in 2019, but it’s a safe bet that change and uncertainty will continue to be major themes.
+You can’t predict everything that will happen next year, but it’s a safe bet that change and uncertainty will continue to be major themes.
 It’s also safe to assume that your leadership will be critical for success.
 With that in mind, here are 10 leadership resolutions for the coming year.

 Stay healthy.
 We know you hear this a lot around the New Year, and you probably think about it more, too.
 Your personal performance — and therefore your effectiveness as a leader — are heavily influenced by your health.